artalar/reatom/docs/src/pages/general/what-is-state-manager.md

 It is a good for data flow description and a bad for data transaction description ([pitfalls](#rp-pitfalls)).

 FRP, OORP, Flux, two-way binding, single-store, granular updates are just buzzwords on top of that, other high order patterns.
-Rx, Solid, React, any Even Emmiter are all about reactive programming.
+Rx, Solid, React, any Event Emitter are all about reactive programming.
 Proxies / lenses / pull or push are just an API, not a sense.

 > Is [React](https://reactjs.org) reactive?
 Yeah!
 It is simple to test.
 Do you have a control of callbacks (render functions) execution?
 No, React defines it.
 You could ask to plan an update, but it will run when React will decide to.